 Alongside the multiple negative effects of smoking, research suggests that smoking also weakens your immune system8.
 There are harmful elements found in cigarettes which can lead to the formation of free radicals in the body, which can adversely affect immune function.
 It is believed that smoking may also affect the health of your gut microbiome.
 If you are a smoker, the best recommendation is to give up smoking!
 If this is too much of a challenge, try swapping cigarettes for a less harmful alternative, such as a vapour or e-cigarette.
 You can gradually work towards giving up smoking this way.

-Whilst there may be lots of things currently keeping you up at night, it’s vital you get enough sleep.
+Whilst it may take a while to get back into a normal routine, it’s vital you prioritise getting enough sleep.
 A number of studies have shown that sleep deprivation resorts in the number of T cells (immune cells) reducing and anti-inflammatory cytokines increasing, disrupting and weakening our immune response.
 This increases the likelihood of catching common colds and other infections9.

 How can you improve your quality of sleep?
 Try reducing your caffeine consumption, and consider organising your evening tasks by creating a checklist.
 This can help to prevent you feeling overwhelmed by your commitments.

-Having a positive pre-bed routine may help to promote a good night’s sleep: try a relaxing soak in a warm bath, listen to relaxing music, sip on a cup of chamomile tea, or read an absorbing book.
+Having a positive pre-bed routine may help to promote a good night’s sleep: stop using your movile devices a couple of hours before bed; try a relaxing soak in a warm bath, listen to relaxing music, sip on a cup of chamomile tea, or read an absorbing book.
+Or do all of these!
 It is also good to keep your bedroom tidy and organised, creating a pleasant environment for sleep.
 Lastly, try sleeping with an eye mask and earplugs, to block out distractions which may disturb your slumber10.

-Lots of professionals are running online sessions that you can tune into and follow from home.
-Plus, there are endless workout videos available on YouTube for whatever part of the body you want to focus on.
+If temperatures are plummeting where you live, and you don't fancy exercising outdoors or heading to the gym, then many professionals are running online sessions that you can tune into and follow from home.
+Plus, there are endless workout videos available on YouTube, and there's something for everyone, whether you have limited mobility or are training for a marathon.

 Here are some of our favourite fitness gurus offering online classes, live or on YouTube: